aws-samples/amazon-sagemaker-local-mode/README.md

 - **TensorFlow resources:**

   - [**TensorFlow Script Mode Training and Serving**](tensorflow_script_mode_local_training_and_serving):  This example shows how to train and serve your model with TensorFlow and SageMaker script mode, on your local machine using SageMaker local mode.
+  - [**TensorFlow Script Mode Debug Training Script**](tensorflow_script_mode_debug_local_training):  This example shows how to debug your training script running inside a prebuilt SageMaker Docker image for TensorFlow, on your local machine using SageMaker local mode.

 - **PyTorch resources:**